About

 Study Abroad

-Students may take up to 6 hours of MC Study Abroad as a degree completion option.
+Students may take up to six hours of MC Study Abroad as a degree completion option.
 The School of Media and Strategic Communication offers courses abroad.
 Alternatively, study abroad courses may be taken at sister universities via OSU Study Abroad for degree completion.